malvikasharan/Software_carpentry_EMBL/python_session-1.md

 ```
 Remove a key-value pair
 ```
-my_dict.pop(‘age’)
+my_dict.pop("age")
 ```
 Remove the last key-value pair
 ```
 my_dict.popitem()
 ```
-Check if a key is in the dict: ‘location’ in my_dict and ‘age’ in my_dict
+Check if a key is in the dict: "location" in my_dict and "age" in my_dict
 ```
 ```
 Remove all the items from the dict